HelloKitty/Unitysync.Async/README.md

 ## Setup

-To compile or open TypeSafe.Http.Net project you'll first need a couple of things:
+To compile or open Unitysync.Async project you'll first need a couple of things:

 * Visual Studio 2017
 * Unity 2017.1 with .NET 4.6 enabled